Tips on How to Start a Successful Bullet Journal Instagram

 by Lauren Nicole

-Have you ever wanted to start an Instagram page for your BuJo art or bullet journal spreads but had no idea where to start?
+If you've ever wanted to start an Instagram page for your BuJo art or bullet journal spreads but had no idea where to start, then you're not alone.
 I was in that same position a year ago, and now I’m here to share my top 10 tips to having a successful art Instagram page.
 The Instagram algorithm can be a tricky thing to master, but following these few tips can help you reach your dream of sharing your art with the world and inspiring fellow artists.

 1. Choose a Relevant but Unique Username